KellerJordan/modded-nanogpt/README.md

 ```

 This will produce a 124M-parameter transformer trained on 5B tokens, which has has 3.2818 validation loss on the Fineweb validation set.
 For comparison, the original llm.c trainer yields 3.2847 validation loss after training for 10B tokens.

+To simplify the code, some features have been removed, including text generation.
+And to obtain a training speed improvement, we have diverged
+a bit architecturally and in terms of hyperparameters from being a strict reproduction of the GPT-2 paper.

-This speedup is due to the following changes:
+The speedup is due to the following changes:
 - Increased learning rate by 3x (this is the main thing)
 - Improved learning rate schedule (a 256-step linear rampup, then constant, then 2048-step linear warmdown following [2405.18392](https://arxiv.org/abs/2405.18392))
 - Switched to rotary embeddings